 Miscellaneous

-265. (1) A person who contravenes section 242 commits an offence and is liable on conviction to a fine not exceeding R5 000 000, or imprisonment for a period not exceeding 5 years, or to both a fine and such imprisonment.
+263. (1) A person who discloses or shares information for a purpose or in a manner that is not authorised in terms of section 242 commits an offence and is liable on conviction to a fine not exceeding R5 000 000, or imprisonment for a period not exceeding 5 years, or to both a fine and such imprisonment.

 (2) An auditor who contravenes section 243 commits an offence and is liable on conviction to a fine not exceeding R5 000 000.